 Partnerships proliferate at ADT

-BOCA RATON, Fla.--Partnerships between security companies and other residential service providers is a trend in the industry, and ADT has been particularly active on the partnership front recently.
-On Oct.
-29 it announced a joint marketing and master supply agreement with Multiband Corporation, a national provider of video, voice and data services to multi-family dwellings, headquartered in Minneapolis.
+BOCA RATON, Fla.-- ADT has been particularly active on the partnership front recently; on Oct.
+4 it announced a co-marketing agreements with Qwest Communications and on Oct.
+29 it launched a joint marketing and master supply agreement with Multiband Corporation, a national provider of video, voice and data services to multi-family dwellings, headquartered in Minneapolis.